userfront/guide/docs/quickstart.md

 - [Password reset form](/reset.html)
 - [Logout button](/logout.html)

-Learn more about the JWT auth token:
+Learn more about the JWT access token:

 - [JWT structure](/jwt-structure.html)
 - [What is a JWT](/jwt-json-web-token.html)